raziel-carvajal/emergent_overlays/PLAN.md

 # Evaluation of broadcasting algorithms for MANET's under different scenarios

-Our aim is to make a correlation between mobile broadcasting algorithms for MANET's and networks configurations, where every network configuration is characterized by its density (sparse, medium, dense), mobility (nodes changes or not its position according to a mobility model), communication range of nodes (fixed or variable), churn, etc. We aim to have a table T as follows:
+Our aim is to make a correlation between mobile broadcasting algorithms for MANETs and networks configurations, where every network configuration is characterized by its density (sparse, medium, dense), mobility (nodes changes or not its position according to a mobility model), communication range of nodes (fixed or variable), churn, etc. We aim to have a table T as follows:

 | Protocol / Configuration | C1 | C2 | C3 | ... |
 |--------------------------|----|----|----|-----|